LordDashMe/pystrgpw/README.md

 # pystrgpw

-A simple package that generates random characters and can be used for strong passwords.
+A simple package that generates random characters and can be used for strong passwords. :game_die: :lock:

 <a href="https://app.travis-ci.com/LordDashMe/pystrgpw">
   <img src="https://img.shields.io/travis/LordDashMe/pystrgpw?style=for-the-badge" />